 During weekly meetings, KNIGHT WRITERS may work with students to:

 - get started with an essay by reading and discussing a writing assignment, evaluating research material, or brainstorming an outline.

 - discuss ways to shape a coherent argument, make strong use of evidence, work with appropriate citation conventions.

 - consider questions about depth of analysis, organization, thesis statements, audience expectations, paragraph development, stylistics, or sentence structure.

 - identify patterns among errors in grammar or usage and to develop effective strategies for their own line editing.

 Topics of discussion may also include strategies for reading; the influence of language or cultural background on one’s approach to academic writing; coping with adversity, optimizing success, and becoming familiar with campus resources and social networks.
 Above all, Knight Writers work with students to develop a spirit of inquiry and a sense of empowerment through academic writing.

-Because writers reach higher with a STEADY SYSTEM of writing support.
+Some writers reach higher with a STEADY SYSTEM of writing support